Meet our team

 Rabbi Roman is an accomplished folk singer and guitarist, performing at Temples, Universities and community functions throughout the United States and Israel.
 He is recognized nationally for his work with Jewish youth and his service as Rabbi-in-Residence at the NFTY Leadership Institute (Camp Kutz) and the Olin-Sang-Ruby Union Institute in Oconomowoc, Wisconsin.
 His love for and commitment to Israel are very strong.
 He is descended from chalutzim (pioneers) who were early settlers of Zichron Yaakov, and he visits Israel at least once per year.

-The Rabbi and his wife Lynne live in West Bloomfield.
+The Rabbi and his wife Lynne are living in Arizona.

 Contact Rabbi Roman 248-661-0040 x226 | Email